dpods/mf/README.md

 3.210711,1.654635,4.814942,4.002566
 ```

 Note: Your results may vary.
-The factorization uses a random number generator to find starting values for the factoried matrix.
+The factorization uses a random number generator to find starting values for the factorized matrix.